masogit/am-browser-doc/docs/features/builder/graph.md

 ### Attached View

 Attach a graph with a View, then you can click an element.
-A page will pop up and show records list as filtered result.
-You should  input Field and select Value to configure the filter.
+A page will pop up and show filtered records.
+You can input Field and select Value to configure the filter.
->IF you input  aggregation AQL, it will display some columns, **Value** is one of the columns.
+>If you input aggregation AQL, it will display some columns, **Value** is one of the columns.

 >**Field** is one of the columns in the View.

 - Field and Value is null.
 When you click an element, it will query the complete set of data in the View.
 - Field and Value is not null.
-It means you put the **Value** values as a condition to the Field, will query with this condition in the VIEW .And return a subset of View.
+It means you put the **Value** values as a condition to the Field, it will query with this condition in the VIEW and return a subset of View.

 ## Example

-To create a Graph like below:
+To create a Graph:

 > ![Graph](../img/graph4.PNG)

-> 1. Click New Tab to create a new Graph.
+> 1. Click the New Tab to create a new Graph.

-> 2. Input the Name and aggregation AQL in the right textarea, then it will display a records list.
+> 2. Input the Name and aggregation AQL in the right side text area, then it will display a records list.

-> 3. Input Category to define the main menu item in the left bar.
+> 3. Input Category to define the main menu item in the left side bar.

-> 4. Select options in Column, a Graph will display (if there is no options, please check up AQL).
-Then configure parameters for Graph display
+> 4. Select options in Column, a Graph will be displayed (if there is no options, check the AQL).
+Then configure parameters for the Graph are displayed.

 > 5. Try these functions: Query, Save, Delete, Mail and Download.

-If you want to click the element of Graph to get a records list view.
-You should click Attached View, select a existing View and configure Field and Value.
+If you want to click the element of Graph to get a record list view, you should click Attached View, select a existing View and configure Field and Value.